 This leaves little room for error.
-Every organization is seen, heard and experienced through the individuals who represent it, and customers expects a seamless, consistent interaction at every touchpoint.
+Every organisation is seen, heard and experienced through the individuals who represent it, and customers expects a seamless, consistent interaction at every touchpoint.
 Brands must behave as seamless entities if they are to meet — let alone exceed — consumer expectation.

-Many organizations are struggling on this front.
+Many organisations are struggling on this front.

 In a recent survey conducted by my company, brand management system provider Brandworkz, together with the Chartered Institute of Marketing (CIM), 81 percent of the 2,200 marketers we polled identified customer experience as a stronger driver of brand performance than communications.
-But our findings also showed that organizations are failing to implement, communicate and integrate brand experience as part of everyday internal working practice.
+But our findings also showed that organisations are failing to implement, communicate and integrate brand experience as part of everyday internal working practice.

 1. Align Resources, Priorities, Culture Behind the Brand

-It’s worth noting that 40 percent of respondents told us organizational design is a fundamental problem.
+It’s worth noting that 40 percent of respondents told us organisational design is a fundamental problem.
 Although not as critical as other issues, the figure highlights how traditional internal structures and silos can hinder the creation of a customer-focussed agenda and a unified view of the consumer journey.